Tofuszn/INF286Final/README.txt

 In collaboration, everything was ensured to be an equal split of workload.

 We also addressed the branding, and we both designed a logo, social media pages, and fonts for this web project.

+This can be accessed through GitHub Pages at this URL: https://tofuszn.github.io/INF286Final/